 |LeadingAndTrailing||Numerals at the starting and ending positions will not ignore while grouping.|

 STEP 7: Within the Advanced Tab, we have to configure the Similarity Threshold.
 The similarity threshold ranges between 0 and 1, where 1 is an exact match.
 The SSIS Fuzzy Grouping Transformation Editor provides a slider to adjust the similarity between 0 and 1.
 If the similarity threshold is closer to 1, the source column should match more accurately to reference data.

 The SSIS Fuzzy Grouping Transformation produces additional columns along with existing columns, and they are:

 - Input key column name: Provide the Unique name for Input Key Column. key_inis the default name.

-- Output key column name: Provide the Unique name for Output Key Column. key_Outis the default name.
+- Output key column name: Provide the Unique name for the Output Key Column. key_Outis the default name.

 - Similarity score column name: Provide the Unique name for the similarity score column. _score is a value between 0 and 1.
 It will indicate the similarity of the input row to the canonical row.

-For the time being, we left them to default values and Click ok to finish configuring the SSIS Fuzzy Grouping Transformation.
+For the time being, we left them to default values and Clicked ok to finish configuring the Fuzzy Grouping Transformation.
 Now drag and drop the OLE DB destination into the data flow region.

-Here we selected the database from SQL Server as our destination database and [Fuzzy Grouping Transformation Output] table as our destination table.
+Here we selected the database from SQL Server as our destination database and the [Fuzzy Grouping Transformation Output] table as our destination table.

 STEP 9: Click on the Mappings tab to check whether the source columns are exactly mapped to the destination columns.